hongsilv/python-codes/README.md

 # python-codes
-Save codes to remember and resume
+This repository is for saving good python codes to remember and resume